usaid-cs/yesterday-i-learned/random.md

 1. The Coastline Paradox observes that the length of a coastline increases as the resolution of your measurement increases.
 You get a longer coastline every time you measure with a shorter "ruler".
 The true length of coastlines cannot be determined because a) you are talking about measuring molecules, and b) coastlines change.
 1. The "full size SIM card" is known as 1FF, i.e. the card that your SIM card comes with.
 1. Statistically, [slightly more than one person dies everyday from a US mass shooting](https://gfycat.com/PartialThunderousHerculesbeetle) 2014 to 2018.
 So, assuming everyone lives to 80 years, your chances of dying from a mass shooting in the US is *only* 0.01%!
-1. There is no English Wikipedia page for "蠔豉".
 1. [Some/many bike rental companies don't penalise people for leaving their bikes at stupid places](https://www.theguardian.com/commentisfree/2018/feb/27/pavements-pedestrians-cyclists-walkers-hire-bikes).
 This is a big problem creating waste.
 1. [Sea level at a given location is influenced by mountains](https://www.youtube.com/watch?v=q65O3qA0-n4 ) (massive mountains have enough gravity to attract water), so the sea level there is adjusted according to the gravitational pull of the mountain, but as if the mountain were not there.